abdelrhmanwahdan/heredity/README.md

+# heredity
-an AI to assess the likelihood that a person will have a particular genetic trait.
+a program that uses artificial intelligence to assess the likelihood that a person will have a particular genetic trait.